-The University comprises the Faculties of Arts and Social Sciences, Computing and Mathematical Sciences, Education, Law, Management, and Science and Engineering, and the School of Māori and Pacific Development.
+The University comprises the Faculties of Arts and Social Sciences, Computing and Mathematical Sciences, Education, Law, Management, Science and Engineering and the School of Māori and Pacific Development.

 The Faculty of Computing and Mathematical Sciences offers qualifications in the subjects of Computer Graphic Design, Computer Science, Mathematics, and Statistics.
-At undergraduate level, the degrees available are the four-year Bachelor of Computing and Mathematical Sciences, the three-year Bachelor of Science, and the three-year Bachelor of Computer Graphic Design.
-These degrees prepare students for a range of the many professions that depend on subjects offered by the Faculty.
+At undergraduate level, the degrees available are the four-year Bachelor of Computing and Mathematical Sciences, the three-year Bachelor of Science, and the three-year Bachelor of Computer Graphic Design (in conjunction with the UCOL Whanganui School of Design).
+These degrees prepare students for a range of the many professions that depend on the subjects offered by the Faculty.

 Further information is available on the website: www.cms.waikato.ac.nz.

 The Faculty of Education provides degree programmes in teacher education, sport and leisure studies, counselling, human development and education studies.
 It distinguishes itself among other education schools through its tradition and reputation for innovation, leadership and research.

 The Faculty was the first college of education in New Zealand to merge with a University, the first to offer a degree in sport and leisure studies, and the first to offer a teacher education programme online.
 Leading research undertaken by staff through the Wilf Malcolm Institute of Educational Research (WMIER) and the Centre for Science and Technology Education Research (CSTER) informs teaching and has been instrumental in shaping and developing New Zealand's curriculum, policy and practice.